peteradrichem/Xul/docs/index.rst

 Installing
 ----------
-The Xul command-line scripts can be installed with pip:
+Xul command-line scripts can be installed with pip:

 .. code-block:: bash